FIRST, Stop trying to be impressive

 When you set your focus on trying to be impressive you immediately put yourself in an acting mode.
 It makes you guarded, over-managed, defensive, and more nervous.

-You are never more impressive when you are trying to be impressive.
+No one is ever more impressive when they are trying to be impressive.

 Trying to be impressive puts you in a mode of “convincing” and convincing-mode is one of the weakest positions you can put yourself in.